NOSM Contributions Dossier

 If you are unable to participate in person, you may choose to join by either:

-- If you wish to phone in, please contact Faculty Affairs at email@example.com at least five business days prior to the scheduled date to make the necessary arrangments (late requests will not be able to be processed due to the complexity of scheduling).
+- If you wish to phone in, please contact the Office of Clinical Sciences at email@example.com at least five business days prior to the scheduled date to make the necessary arrangements (late requests will not be able to be processed due to the complexity of scheduling).

 As NOSM embarks on its new Strategic Plan, the Research Support Group (RSG) at NOSM has been created to assist all faculty, including clinical faculty and NOAMA grantees, as they embark on new research endeavors, create new projects and teams, and inspire to conduct research that is from the north and by the north.

 Determining Continuing Medical Education Needs